 To find the current caret location in the editor, press ↑ and ↓ arrow keys.

 To highlight a word at the caret you are trying to locate, selectfrom the main menu.

-To toggle between the starting and ending code block braces, press ⌃M.
+To move caret between matching code block braces, press ⌃ ⇧ M.

 Move the caret